 Christmas is one of those times in the year when even the calmest and most minimal of homes can get out of control very easily if you’re not careful.

-So let’s take a look – hopefully there are some ideas here that will help you to have a clutter free Christmas this year!
+So let’s take a look – hopefully there are some help here that will help you to have a clutter free Christmas this year!

-Once the presents start getting opened, wrapping paper can get EVERYWHERE! – often disregarded while moving on to the next present or admiring what you’ve just opened.
+Once the presents start getting opened on Christmas Day, wrapping paper can get EVERYWHERE! – often disregarded while moving on to the next present or admiring what you’ve just opened.